☰ open menu to view topics

 The oldest and purest forms of blues.

 Alright, let's start with the evolution of modern music.
 First, let's talk about the blues.
 The bedrock upon which all other recent genres have been built on finds Lead Belly as its number one pioneer.
 He said it all with a cheap guitar.
 Now to ragtime, even older.
 The rebellious teenager of the music world, the only transition from classical to popular I am aware of, ragtime was all about syncopation.
 And now some trivia!
 The title of Scott Joplin's famous tune "Maple Leaf Rag" refers to the Maple Leaf Club in Sedalia, Missouri, where Scott performed early in his career.
 The Maple Leaf Club was a popular venue in the late 19th century, and Joplin composed the ragtime piece as a tribute to the club.
 The "rag" in the title refers to the syncopated rhythm and lively style characteristic of ragtime music, which gained popularity in the late 19th and early 20th centuries.
 It's the kind of music that makes you want to grab a partner and do the Charleston, even if you have two left feet.
 And then, of course, there's jazz.
 The cool, suave old sibling of the contemporary musical family, jazz is all about improvisation and quick, smooth moves.
 It's the kind of music that makes you feel like you're living in a black-and-white film, sipping on a martini and looking fabulous.
 But wait, it doesn't stop there!
 Enter rock and roll, the wild child of the bunch.
 This is all about shaking your hips, letting your hair down, and just having a good time.
 It's the music that makes you feel like you can conquer the world, or at least the dance floor.
 And let's not forget about Nirvana and the rebellious, grunge-y interpretation of Lead's "Where did you sleep last night", that shook up the whole scene.
-They're the ones who surely made more money than the legendary blues forefather, all while rocking out in their ripped jeans and flannel shirts.
 So?
 What's the moral of this story?
 Well, I guess it's that music is ever-evolving, and each genre has its own unique charm.
 And hey, maybe Nirvana don't even know anything about the cotton industry!

 Leonard Cohen